You are 100% correct. I agree with you — I wish PayPal didn’t do this.

-Many of these people come to Ask Leo! and I understand why they feel this way.
-Computers can be very confusing.
-When they see a link, they think to themselves: “Why can’t I click on this ink?
-That’s a to PayPal.
+I understand that this distinction, though important, can be very confusing.
+“That’s a link to PayPal.
 It says it’s a link to PayPal.
-Why wouldn’t I click on that link?”
+Why wouldn’t I click on that link to PayPal?”

-About the links rule
+About that “clicking on links in email” rule

 There is one clarification I want to make to the rule.
 The rule is not necessarily “never click links in email” or even “never click links from PayPal in email.”
 The rule is this:

 Never click links unless you are 100% certain that they are from a trusted source.1

 The problem here is, it’s not clear how the average person is supposed to be 100% certain that, for example, a link to PayPal is legitimate.
 That’s why the rule is usually shortened to “Don’t click on links in email.”